gokcehan/lf/doc.md

 ## info ([]string)  (default ``)

-List of information shown for directory items at the right side of pane.
+A list of information that is shown for directory items at the right side of the pane.
 Currently supported information types are `size`, `time`, `atime`, and `ctime`.
 Information is only shown when the pane width is more than twice the width of information.